getzze/RobustModels.jl/README.md

 package for the initial implementation, especially for the Conjugate Gradient solver and the definition of the M-Estimator functions.

-Credits to the developpers of the [GLM](https://github.com/JuliaStats/GLM.jl) and [MixedModels](https://github.com/JuliaStats/MixedModels.jl) packages for implementing the Iteratively Reweighted Least Square algorithm.
+Credits to the developers of the [GLM](https://github.com/JuliaStats/GLM.jl) and [MixedModels](https://github.com/JuliaStats/MixedModels.jl) packages for implementing the Iteratively Reweighted Least Square algorithm.